SarahAlCodes/MediTracker/README.md

 ## Optimizations

   - Enabling notifications for upcoming appointments
-  - Ability for users to upload their insurance cards
   - Ability for users to upload medical records to each doctor visit
   - Convert website to mobile application
   - Enable Google OAth